 To further enhance the outcome, data security should be viewed as a business concept with a development process.
 It isn’t just about fixing bugs in the aftermath.
 With government red tape and a multitude of regulations, all prominent in the digital age — invariably, more data will need to be processed.

 Certainly, higher ed data should be managed with extreme care.
-Between creation to transmission to storage, any of these activities can increase the attack surface for aspiring cybercriminals.
+Between creation to transmission to the storage, any of these activities can increase the attack surface for aspiring cyber criminals.
 As a result, when dealing with BPM, data validation processes should become a mindset and the new normal.
 Therefore, BPM becomes critical for assuring data privacy in higher ed.